AppFlowy-IO/AppFlowy-Docs/essential-documentation/appflowy-cloud/appflowy-with-supabase-wip.md

 ![](./uml-Authentication_Flow.png)

-## Deep Links

-## Voila!
+### Voila!
 Ultimately, by clicking the Google login button, users are directed to a web browser to finalize the authentication process.
 Once authenticated, they are seamlessly redirected back to AppFlowy.
 Truly, integrating Supabase authentication into AppFlowy is a straightforward endeavor.

 ![login.png](login_image.png)

-# Data storage
+## Data storage

-## Architecture Design
+### Architectural Design

-One of the prerequisites for AppFlowy Data Storage is supporting multiple cloud services.
-To realize this, we've architected a modular design that accommodates the integration of diverse cloud services.
-Each implementation supplies the specific logic for the functions delineated in the AppFlowyServer interface.
-This architectural design is depicted below:
+One of the prerequisites for AppFlowy Data Storage is the support for multiple cloud services.
+To achieve this, we've designed an abstraction layer that facilitates the integration of various cloud services.
+Each implementation provides the specific logic for the functions outlined in the AppFlowyServer interface.
+The architectural design is illustrated below:

 ![](./uml-AppFlowy_Server_Component_Diagram.png)

-As you can see, with the `AppFlowyServer` interface, we can seamlessly switch between different cloud services.
-For instance, transitioning from Supabase to AWS or Firebase is as simple as altering the implementation of the `AppFlowyServer` interface.
-This flexibility is a notable benefit of its modular design.
-The `AppFlowyServer` comprises five components, with each component handling a distinct set of functionalities.
-Let's delve into each of these components.
+From the `AppFlowyServer` interface, it's evident that we can easily transition between various cloud services.
+For instance, moving from [Supabase](https://supabase.com/) to [Firebase](https://firebase.google.com/) or [Appwrite](https://appwrite.io/) is merely a matter of changing the implementation of the `AppFlowyServer` interface.
+The `AppFlowyServer` encompasses five services, with each service catering to a unique set of functionalities.
+Additionally, each service defines its own interface.
+Let's explore each of these components in detail.

 * UserCloudService